-Consider the following items when computing the weight on the rear axle:
+Consider the following items when computing the weight on the rear axle of the vehicle:

-- the tongue weight of the trailer

-- the weight of any other type of cargo or equipment put in or on your vehicle

-- the weight of passenger's and driver
+- The tongue weight of the trailer. - The weight of any other type of cargo or equipment put in or on your vehicle. - The weight of the driver and all passengers.

 NOTE: Remember that everything put into or on the trailer adds to the load on your vehicle.
-Also, additional factory-installed options, or dealer-installed options,
+Also, additional factory-installed options, or dealer-installed options, must be considered as part of the total load on your vehicle.
+Refer to the Tire and Loading Information placard in the Tire Safety Information Section of this manual.